 Conclusion

-Like beans in chili and sauce on brisket, Charcoal vs gas will continue to be a topic over which good friends can come to blows.
+Like beans in chili and sauce on brisket, charcoal vs gas will continue to be a topic over which good friends can come to blows.
 Staunch supporters from both camps will be happy to tell their view.

 What about you?
 Have you firmly taken your stand on one side or is there room for consideration of a broader view?